Stars of Week 16

 Rapid Fire Pickups

-With the NFL regular season coming to a close, this will be my last writeup for the 2019 season.
-For those of you in championship matchups this week, look for my week 17 rankings, which will be up later this week.
+With the NFL regular season coming to a close, this will be my last write up for the 2020 season.
+For those of you in championship matchups in Week 17, look for my rankings, which will be posted later this week.
 Thanks to all of you for yet another great year and for engaging with me on Twitter – it’s been a blast connecting with so many of you and to see you do so well in your leagues!
-I’ll be in touch on articles to come during the offseason.
-Until then, happy holidays!
+I’ll be in touch with articles throughout the offseason.
+Until then, please stay safe and happy 2021!